leahkemp/pipeface/docs/pipeface/setup.md

 ```

 > [!NOTE]
-> Haploid-aware mode is only available for singleton XY samples.
+> - Haploid-aware mode is only available for singleton XY samples.

-> [!NOTE]
-> Haploid-aware mode requires both chrX and chrY to be present in the reference genome and, if provided, in the `regions_of_interest` file.
+> - Haploid-aware mode requires both chrX and chrY to be present in the reference genome and, if provided, in the `regions_of_interest` file.

 Optionally specify the path to the tandem repeat bed file (used by the SV caller to improve SV calling in tandem repeat regions).
 Set to 'NONE' if not required.
 Eg: